Skip to content

 Displays all registered clients with their client_id, type, and active status.

-Open parako-rp.jsonc directly, edit the entry’s fields, save, and restart Parako.ID.
+Open runtime/parako-rp.jsonc directly, edit the entry’s fields, save, and restart Parako.ID.
 The shape is documented in parako-rp.example.json.
 For runtime edits without a restart, use the admin panel.

 Manage JWKS (JSON Web Key Sets) for signing OIDC tokens.